Crystallizing Schemas with Teleoscope: Thematic Curation of Large Text Corpora on Reddit: Discussion

+We found that the core benefit of Teleoscope was that it provided researchers with confidence that they had explored a large document space with confidence, and apply the values of thematic analysis to curation.
+By using a visible trace of thematic schemas, they could re-inspect and share their thinking processes, ensuring that their curated documents provided saturation and that their curation was rigorous.
+Through working directly with qualitative researchers in an extended design process, we discovered methodological processes unique to large-scale semantic search for thematic curation, such as signposting and crystallization to describe boundaries and inflection points between document sets.

+Like an affinity diagram at scale, Teleoscope facilitated trust through the process of arranging documents.
+Rather than "offloading the work" to an LLM, Teleoscope provided the virtual material for researchers to manipulate, structure and capture their thought processes at a scale that would not be possible by hand.
+By allowing researchers to impose their own meaning on document similarity searches, Teleoscope allowed interpretivist approaches to make headway into statistical—often hidden—curation methodologies at scale.

 Through our studies and design work, we settled on a process-focused graph-based workflow metaphor rather than a dashboard metaphor (\textbf{DG2}).
 This was due to our focus on the process of arranging and connecting documents as being the most important interaction focus (\textbf{DG1}, \textbf{DG3}); it also increased visibility of system state and allowed for direct inspection of computational elements.
-Researchers found that they were able to find confidence that they had searched ``enough'' of the document space through using the Ranking operation, and found potential in the Projection clustering operation in supporting rigorous document space exploration (\textbf{CS2.RQ2}).
-After we iterated on our design to allow for collaboration and make it obvious to our participants how to use collaboration features, they were able to satisfy their need for theoretical saturation/information power through collaborative iterative searches using Teleoscope (\textbf{CS2.RQ1}, \textbf{DG2}).

-A limitation of a workflow metaphor is that it does not visually model the \textit{unknown} document space very well.
-In part, this helps manage the cognitive overload since users are only shown what they have explicitly searched for themselves.
-However, some dashboard elements such as summary statistics of corpus exploration relative to selected groups would be an obvious next design step.

-Due to our users' use of an external keyword Google doc, an open question is how and whether to incorporate keywords back into Teleoscope as a primary interaction element (\textbf{CS2.RQ1}).
-Perhaps with more experience with Teleoscope, set operations would be used to manage keywords more directly.
-However, we do not imagine Teleoscope as an end-to-end analysis tool; instead, we imagine Teleoscope as part of a qualitative research tool ecosystem.
-Teleoscope can work within existing analysis workflows between tools such as NVivo or PowerBI using our import/export feature to common document formats such as XLSX, DocX and JSON.
-Researchers were able to creatively include Teleoscope using external tools and to iterate between them and Teleoscope.
+However, one limitation of a workflow metaphor is that it does not visually model the unknown document space very well.
+In part, this helps manage cognitive overload since users are only shown what they have explicitly searched for themselves (as we argue above).
+However, some dashboard elements, such as summary statistics of corpus exploration relative to selected groups, could provide some assistance to users if they are presented on-demand in response to curatorial needs.
+Due to our users' use of an external keyword Google doc in the field deployment, an open question is how and whether to incorporate keywords back into \textit{Teleoscope} as a primary interaction element (\textbf{CS2.RQ1}).
+Perhaps with more experience with \textit{Teleoscope}, set operations could be used to manage keywords more directly.